Most of us have at least some points sitting in our Qantas Frequent Flyer accounts, which can be increased quite easily through credit card spend.

 - Melbourne/Brisbane and Singapore

-You can take advantage of the A380 aircraft featuring an onboard bar and shower in First Class and direct-aisle access and lie-flat seats in Business Class flying from the East Coast to New Zealand for 36,000 points in Business or 54,000 points in First Class.
+You can take advantage of the A380 aircraft featuring an onboard bar and shower in First Class for 62,200 points.
+Or you can get a lie-flat Business Class seat with direct aisle access for 41,500 points.

-All airlines are prohibited by the New Zealand Government from charging fuel surcharges, so your departing flight back across the Tasman will be have lower fees than your one heading there from Australia.
+The New Zealand Government prohibits all airlines from charging fuel surcharges.
+That means your departing flight back across the Tasman will have lower fees than your one heading there from Australia.

-If you live in Western Australia, you can get to New Zealand in Business Class with Qantas/Emirates/LATAM for 50,000 points.
+If you live in Western Australia, you can get to New Zealand in Business Class with Qantas for 57,000 points.

 Do note that last-minute availability of award seats on these routes is rare, so try to plan ahead.

-You can fly on Qantas or American Airlines (or a combination of the two) for the same amount of points, but you may prefer American Airlines flights over Qantas ones as you won’t be up for fuel surcharges on American Airlines.
+You can fly on Qantas or American Airlines (or a combination of the two) for the same amount of points.
+However, you may prefer American Airlines flights over Qantas ones as you won’t need to pay fuel surcharges.

-For example, the taxes and fees on a one-way Economy Class flight from Sydney to Los Angeles with Qantas are ~$215, much more than the ~$70 you are charged on a flight with American Airlines.
+For example, the taxes and fees on a return Economy Class flight from Sydney to Los Angeles with Qantas are $389, almost double the $211 you are charged with American Airlines.

-When flying to the US and Canada, you’ll see that the direct flights between the East Coast of Australia and the West Coast of the US are the cheapest, and the price increases as you move further west in Australia and further north and east in the North America.
-The maximum you’ll pay to get there is 60,000 points.
+When flying to the US and Canada, you’ll find that nonstop flights between the East Coast of Australia and the West Coast of the US are the cheapest.

 Here are some examples of popular award redemptions: